Steps in a mediation divorce

 After documents are drafted, each spouse can take whatever time they need to review those documents before signing.
 Either spouse may choose to have their own attorney review documents before signing.

-Does each spouse need their own lawyer for a mediation divorce?
+Do I need my own lawyer for a mediation divorce?

 Benefits of divorce mediation